-Before I became an estate planning, I did not fully understand the importance of having an estate plan.
+Before I became an estate planning attorney, I did not fully understand the importance of having an estate plan.
 I thought that estate planning was only for the wealthy.
 Nothing can be further from the truth!

 So, here are 3 reasons why you should consider meeting with an estate planning attorney, regardless of your wealth: